 How to monetize an app — FAQs

 The most common way to monetize Android apps is by running advertisements.
-According to Apptica, 71% of app advertisers chose Android in 2022, leaving just 29% for iOS.
-This means that subscriptions and in-app purchases are the answers for how to monetize iOS apps.
+According to SkyQuest, Android constitutes 64% of the in-app advertising market, leaving just 36% for iOS.

 Android users have been historically more receptive to ads than subscriptions, in-app purchases, and other monetization methods.
 This happens because there are much more Android devices in existence than iOS devices, and the former tends to be more affordable and common in countries of lower income.